 MSc Computer Science

-The MSc Computer Science is a one-year programme that allows graduates of non-Computing disciplines to develop expertise in Computing.
-Often referred to as a 'conversion' course, it is the longest running programme of this kind in the UK (since 1969).
+The MSc in Computer Science is a one-year programme that allows graduates of non-computing disciplines to develop expertise in Computing.
+Often referred to as a 'conversion' course, it is the longest running programme of this kind in the UK.

 The mixture of core computing modules and a range of flexible options reflecting your interests and first degree provide a solid foundation for a career in computing or for further study.